BrainardLab/preregistrations/README.md

 ## NaturalImageThresholds (with Cohen lab)

 * [2021-08-12_NaturalImageThresholds_PreRegistration](https://github.com/BrainardLab/preregistrations/blob/main/NaturalImageThresholds/InitialExperiments_2021/2021-08-12_NaturalImageThresholds_PreRegistration.pdf)  - Preregistration for initial data collection in this project.
 This preregistration was posted to [ClinicalTrials.gov](ClinicalTrials.gov) in advance of the start of data collection: [NCT number: NCT05004649; protocol ID number 305435.
 The version there is archival](https://clinicaltrials.gov/ct2/show/NCT05004649).
-* Status (2022-08-20: Data collection complete.
-Progress ongoing.
+* Status (2023-04-12: Data collection complete.
+Analysis and writeup ongoing.
+Data posted at [OSF](https://osf.io/yf3sr/).

 ## Optoretinography Reliability and Reciprocity (with Morgan lab)